SSDD-2025/practica-sistemas-distribuidos-2025-grupo-6/README.md

 ## David Pimentel

 ### Summary of Contributions
-I have worked on the main menu, advanced search, and shopping cart.
+I have worked on the main menu, advanced search, shopping cart and image service.
 Additionally, I have contributed styling using Bootstrap to various HTML pages of the project.
 I have also assisted other team members with certain functionalities, styles, and have been responsible for the general code refactoring.

 ### Main commits in the repository